Structural Identifiability of Series-Parallel LCR Systems: LCR System Analysis

 Also, $f_1f_3$ alternates if and only if $f_1$ and $f_3$ both alternate, i.e.~the third entry of the type of $\mathcal{M}$ is 1 if and only if both third entries of the types of $N_1$ and $N_2$ are 1.
-This is true exactly when $c=g=1$, i.e.~$cg=1$.
+This is true exactly when $c=g=1$, equivalently if and only if $cg=1$.

 Finally, the right hand side of the constitutive equation of $\mathcal{M}$ alternates if and only if all four of the $f_i$ alternate, and $f_1f_4$ has the same parity as $f_2f_3$.
 Note that these two products have the same parity if and only if either all $f_i$ have the same parity, or if $f_1$ and $f_2$ have different parity and $f_3$ and $f_4$ have different parity.
-More explicitly, we can consider the smallest degree of all of the alternating $f_i$ and note that these two products have the same parity if and only if either each of $a=e=0$, or $|a|=|e|=1$.
+More explicitly, we can consider the smallest order of all of the alternating $f_i$ and note that these two products have the same parity if and only if either each of $a=e=0$, or $|a|=|e|=1$.
 Thus, the fourth entry of the type of $\mathcal{M}$ is 1 if and only if all of the third and fourth entries of $N_1$ and $N_2$ are 1 and $||a|-|e||=0$, i.e.~$1-||a|-|e||=1$. \end{proof}

 By circuit duality, we also get a similar formula for parallel combinations.

 \begin{prop} We can characterize the type of a parallel combination of two LCR systems of types $(a,b,c,d)$ and $(e,f,g,h)$ respectively as